-- Do I experience severe headaches?
+- Do you experience severe headaches?

-- Do my hands ever go numb?
+- Do your hands ever go numb?

 - Do your arms and/or hands feel weak?